MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-230.md

 ## The End

 Congratulations!
-You have now completed **Holograms 230 - Spatial Mapping**.
+You have now completed **MR Spatial 230: Spatial mapping**.
 * You know how to scan your environment and load spatial mapping data to Unity.
 * You understand the basics of shaders and how materials can be used to re-visualize the world.
 * You learned of new processing techniques for finding planes and removing triangles from a mesh.